theoccupied/TC-comp-1/README.md

 RAM will be scored differently in this competition.
 A new alpha version will come out with fixed scoring for RAM before the competition starts, and thus that scoring will be used.

+### Cheese Blacklist
+  I expect everyone to be sensible about this, but I will lay the rules out anyway.
+  It's likely a lot of the scoring-related cheese will get patched out before the competition starts, but I'm covering all my bases here.

+  - No bugs or glitches.
+  - No free OR gates.
+  - No free AND gates.
+  - No free (A && ¬B) gates.
+  - For that matter, no free gates whatsoever.